Deliverability 20 min read

 • Use a real reply-to address: Avoid no-reply@

-Dedicated IPs: You have exclusive use of the IP address.
-Better for high-volume senders who want full control over their reputation, but requires proper warming and maintenance.
+You have exclusive use of the IP address.
+Better for high-volume senders who want full control, but requires proper warming.

 Many companies use separate domains for different email types: